yarkqub/my_kiosk/readme.md

 ✅ Fix bug select items in first layer subcategory
     - If this still bug, reset all items / re-create the items

+## To do done

+✅ Add subcategory to the products

+✅ Delete the subcategory from the products

+✅ Edit selected product

+✅ Add back button at cashier?

+✅ Add function to client display

+✅ After client order, display the receipt

+✅ Make individual item have status done or not done

 ## Extra info